Geek Dashboard

 Why Can’t I Delete Apps on Mac?

 There are several possible causes for failed software removal on your Mac.
-For instance, you may run into hurdles deleting pre-installed Apple apps off your machine.
+For instance, you may run into hurdles in deleting pre-installed Apple apps from your machine.
 Another obstacle kicks in when you try to remove an app that’s currently open.

 Delete Apps on Mac That Won’t Delete in Mac